-What is an enterprise document management system?
+What is enterprise document management?

 Organizations across industries rely on documents to facilitate their workflow.
-However, studies show considerable loss of productivity simply because of document search and retrieval issues.
+However, studies show a considerable loss of productivity simply because of document search and retrieval issues.

 In fact, according to M-Files’ last published report, – The intelligent information management benchmark report, the challenges of document management aren’t limited to searching for the right documents.
 An inefficient system contributes to workflow challenges while reviewing, approving and signing too.